 Date: Monday, July 11, 2016

 Lin-Manuel Miranda’s world-renowned Broadway shows, In the Heights and Hamilton, have shed light on the cultural vibrancy of Upper Manhattan, from its diverse neighborhoods to its historic landmarks.
-Morris-Jumel Mansion, a landmarked site and a museum located in Washington Heights, is the oldest remaining house in Manhattan and preserves over 200 years of New York history, art, and culture.
+Morris-Jumel Mansion, a landmarked site and a museum located in Washington Heights, is the oldest remaining house in Manhattan and preserves over 250 years of New York history, art, and culture.
 The mansion was built in 1765 on a country estate called Mount Morris, which stretched over 130 acres from the Harlem to the Hudson Rivers.
 Mount Morris was one of the highest points in Manhattan and offered unobstructed views of New Jersey, Connecticut, and all of the New York Harbor.
-The original owners of Morris-Jumel Mansion left the estate during the American Revolution, and the mansion became George Washington’s headquarters for five weeks.
+The original owners of Morris-Jumel Mansion returned to England during the American Revolution, and the mansion became George Washington’s headquarters for five weeks.
 From this strategic location, he planned the Battle of Harlem Heights, Washington’s first successful victory.
-Aaron Burr, famously known for killing long-time political opponent Alexander Hamilton, once lived in the mansion with his wife, Eliza Jumel.
+Aaron Burr, famously known for killing long-time political opponent Alexander Hamilton, once lived in the mansion with his wife, Eliza Jumel, one of the richest widows in New York and the owner of the house.

 To learn more about Morris-Jumel Mansion, please visit www.morrisjumel.org.